 Brenda Bowser Soder

-A public affairs professional with more than 15 years of experience in designing political and nonprofit strategic communications campaigns, Brenda Bowser Soder is Human Rights First's Vice President of Communications.
+A public affairs professional with nearly two decades of experience in designing political and nonprofit strategic communications campaigns, Brenda Bowser Soder is Human Rights First's Vice President of Communications.
+She directs Human Rights First’s communications team, comprised of media relations, digital media, video production, design, event planning and writing professionals.

 Earlier in her career, Brenda spent seven years as Communications Director for the Washington, DC-based Death Penalty Information Center (DPIC), the nation's leading non-profit organization serving the media and the public with analysis and information on issues concerning capital punishment.
-Brenda led DPIC's day-to-day media operations and oversaw state, national, and international communications campaigns focused on issues such as innocence, costs, and ending the execution of juvenile offenders and those with mental retardation.
-Brenda also authored DPIC's media relations handbook, “Making Your Case: Elements of a Successful Media Campaign,” and frequently delivered death penalty-related messaging and communications training to elected officials, law professors, attorneys, advocates, victims' family members, and death row exonerees located throughout the nation.
+She authored DPIC's communications training handbook, “Making Your Case: Elements of a Successful Media Campaign,” and frequently delivered death penalty-related communications training to elected officials, law professors, attorneys, advocates, victims' family members, and death row exonerees located throughout the nation.

 Brenda holds a Bachelor of Arts in Communications and Political Science from Lycoming College in Williamsport, PA.